Start automating your tests 10X Faster in Simple English with Testsigma

 What you are looking at are just some of the common defect-tracking parameters.
 These parameters can vary depending on the project and the team’s needs.

-Here are the steps on how to design a defect-tracking system/process:
+Here are the steps on how to design a process:

-1. Define the goals of the defect tracking system.
-What do you want to achieve with the defect-tracking system?
+- Define the goals first.
+What do you want to achieve with the defect-tracking process?
 Do you want to track, prioritize, manage, or generate reports on defects?

-2. Identify the stakeholders.
-Who will be using the defect tracking system?
+- Identify the stakeholders.
+Who will be using the defect-tracking process?
 Will it be used by developers, testers, managers, or other stakeholders?

-4. Select a defect tracking tool.
-There are many defect-tracking tools available.
-Pick a tool that meets the needs of your project and team.
+- Select a tool.
+Many tools are available.
+Choose one that meets the needs of your project and team.

-5. Configure the defect tracking tool.
-Once you have selected a defect-tracking tool, you need to configure it to meet the needs of your project.
+- Configure the defect tracking tool.
+Once you have selected a tool, you need to configure it to meet the needs of your project.
 This includes setting up the defect tracking parameters and defining the workflows for defect submission, prioritization, and management.

-6. Train the users.
-Once the defect tracking system is in place, you must train the users to use it.
+- Train the users.
+Once the tool is in place, you must train the users to use it.
 This includes how to submit defects, prioritize defects, manage defects, and generate reports.

-7. Monitor and improve the defect tracking system.
+- Monitor and improve the system.
 Once the system is used, you must monitor it to ensure it meets your project’s needs.
 This includes identifying gaps or weaknesses in the system and making necessary improvements.

-By following these steps, you can design a defect-tracking system/process that will help you improve the quality of your software.
+By following these steps, you can design a defect-tracking process that will help you improve the quality of your software.

 How does Defect Tracking/Bug Tracking Work?

 A defect tracking or monitoring tool keeps track of all the defects in an application to ensure all errors get noticed during the evaluation process.
-However, to understand how the tracking is helping improve the quality of software, it is crucial to know how defect tracking functions.
+However, to understand how the tracking is helping improve the quality of software, it is crucial to know how it functions.

 It initiates with the bug-tracking software, maintaining a database of all reported bugs on a central server.
 These bugs are then categorized based on the software company’s criteria.
 Depending on the severity of the error, each bug is prioritized, and further action is taken to resolve it.